1. Home

 • Q: What happens if I make my canvas wider than 1280px by adding very wide elements?

 • A: You can’t exceed the 1280px canvas width.
-Sections are locked to 1280px (48 columns at ~20px each, plus padding).
+Sections are locked to 1280px and elements cannot go outside this border.
 This ensures your pages look consistent across devices and don’t break responsive design.

 Next Up: Working with Sections, Elements & Properties